kristofferjalen/camunda-docs/docs/components/modeler/web-modeler/git-sync.md

 ### Configure GitHub in Web Modeler

 :::note
-An organization administration account (or aa user with `Web Modeler Admin` role in Camunda Self-Managed) is required for the initial GitHub configuration.
+An organization administration account (or a user with `Web Modeler Admin` role in Camunda Self-Managed) is required for the initial GitHub configuration.
 :::

 1. Within Web Modeler, navigate to the process application you would like to connect to GitHub, and click **Connect repository**.